 Naturally, people are curious when something is unfamiliar.
 Will you need to be hospitalized?
 Will you need a ventilator?
-Or will it feel like your typical cold?
+Or will it feel like your typical flu?

 “First and foremost, COVID-19 is a respiratory virus, meaning it invades and attacks your respiratory system,” says family medicine specialist Neha Vyas, MD.
 “So protecting that system — most importantly your lungs — is not only your body’s main priority, but also your doctor’s main priority.”

 According to one report, approximately 80% of those with COVID-19 end up having a mild response — and most of these cases only last about two weeks.
-The same report also says that over 13% of those with the virus will have a severe response, which can last several weeks.
+But the same report also says that over 13% of those with the virus will have a severe response, which can last several weeks or even months.